Updated 15 June 2026

 Is two weeks notice legally required?

 No. In the United States, most employment is at-will, meaning either party can end the relationship at any time without notice.
 Two weeks notice is a professional courtesy, not a legal requirement.
 However, some employment contracts or collective bargaining agreements may specify a notice period.
-Roughly 10 to 15% of U.S. workers have contracts that require specific notice periods.
+A minority of U.S. workers have contracts that require specific notice periods.
 For more details, see our legal guide.
 Read the full guide.

 What happens if my employer asks me to leave immediately?

 Your employer can ask you to leave the same day you give notice.
 Whether they owe you pay for the remaining two weeks depends on your state.
 In California, if the employer terminates you on the spot after you resign, it may be treated as an employer-initiated termination, and your final paycheck is due immediately.
 In most at-will states, the employer only owes you through your last day worked.
-This happens in roughly 10% of resignations.
 Read the full guide.

 Should I give verbal or written notice first?

 Verbal first, then written.
 Schedule a private meeting with your direct manager and deliver the news in person (or via video call for remote roles).
 Then hand them or email your formal resignation letter the same day.
-72% of HR professionals say the ideal process starts with a face-to-face conversation (SHRM, 2024).
+HR professionals widely recommend starting with a face-to-face conversation.
 Read the full guide.

 Can I rescind my resignation?

 You can ask to rescind, but your employer is not obligated to accept.
-Approximately 30% of rescission requests are accepted.
-The probability drops sharply if the employer has already posted the job or made an offer to a replacement.
+Acceptance is at their discretion, and the chance drops sharply if the employer has already posted the job or made an offer to a replacement.
 If you want to rescind, do it as early as possible and put it in writing.
 Read the full guide.

 How long should a resignation letter be?

 Under 150 words.
-The average resignation letter rated as "professional" by HR managers is 95 words (SHRM, 2024).
-It needs four elements: a clear resignation statement, your specific last day, a note of gratitude, and an offer to help with the transition.
-The average "problematic" letter is 247 words, with the extra words usually consisting of reasons, complaints, or emotional language.
+The letters that read as professional are short, usually around 90 to 130 words, and cover four elements: a clear resignation statement, your specific last day, a note of gratitude, and an offer to help with the transition.
+Letters that run long tend to do so because of added reasons, complaints, or emotional language, which is exactly what to leave out.

 Do I need to give a reason for resigning?

 No. You are not required to state a reason in your letter or during the conversation.
 If asked, "I am pursuing a new opportunity that aligns with my career goals" is sufficient.
-Only 23% of resignation letters that include departure reasons are rated positively by HR.
+Including a reason in the letter rarely helps and can hurt the impression it leaves.